Lushai Rising: Attack on Fort Aijal and Changsil Post

 On 16 September, firing was heard at 9:30 am.
 Ten sepoys were assigned to fight back, and after two volleys, the Lushais scattered once more.
 Lieutenant Cole, via heliograph, assured that a party of 200 sepoys would arrive to relieve Fort Aijal and questioned how much ammunition was remaining.
 The subedar reported that 6000 cartridges had been expended, which was used as a reply.
 Sailenpui's village would be deserted via an observation made by Melville on 17 September, prompting the British to assume whether he had joined Khalkam and the rising or mainly just travelled to harvest their jhums.

-On 21 September, Lieutenant Cole heligraphed their travel to be only a few days away.
+On 21 September, Lieutenant Cole heliographed their travel to be only a few days away.
 Melville would relay the state of the fort and the remaining amount of rations fit for only a week and only consisting of lentil and ghee.
 Singal fires observed in Thanruma, Sailenpui, Lalluia, Lalrima and Lalbura's villages were also relayed after observation.
-However reveleations by the warehouse manager revealed the remaining lentils were defective and caused dysentery.
+However revelations by the warehouse manager revealed the remaining lentils were defective and caused dysentery.
 This prompted Melville to inspect the food stock himself to properly inform Cole of the issue of rations.

 The officials in Cachar sent two despatchments to relieve Fort Aijal and Changsil.
-The relief force sonsited of 200 men from the Surma Valley Military Police from Silchar led by A.C Tytler and Lieutenant R.R Swinton of the 44th Benagl Infantry.
+The relief force sonsited of 200 men from the Surma Valley Military Police from Silchar led by A.C Tytler and Lieutenant R.R Swinton of the 44th Bengal Infantry.
 Mr A.W.
 Shuttleworth, the assistant superintendent of Police also accompanied the force.
 One of the detachments was attacked en-route while navigating the river to Fort Aijal.
 Lieutenant Swinton was killed on 26 September while navigating the force up the river to Changsil, with many men wounded.
-After the relief of Changsil post, H.W.G Cole and A.C Tytler marched towards Fort Aijal with Liuetenant Watson of the 40th Bengal Infantry.
+After the relief of Changsil post, H.W.G Cole and A.C Tytler marched towards Fort Aijal with Lieutenant Watson of the 40th Bengal Infantry.
 They reached Fort Aijal on 4 October and relieved Dr Melville's defense.
 Surgeon Captain Melville and Lieutenant H.W.G Cole were credited for defending Aijal and Changsil by holding out for reinforcements via the Dhaleswari river.
 Chief Commissioner of Assam, Quinton, commented on Melville's leadership and novelty in military affairs and handling the siege with 110 native officers and 43 individuals who suffered from the weather, food shortages and lack of warm clothing.
 Melville's diary stated that 5 out of 6 men had no warm clothing at all during the month long siege.